sulu/sulu-docs/cookbook/smart-content-data-provider.rst

 ~~~~~~~~~~~~~~~

 Also the DataProvider is mostly abstracted by the SmartContent Component.
 The
-optimize the configuration you can disable or enable the form-elements to avoid
+optimize in the configuration you can disable or enable the form-elements to
-filtering for that values.
+avoid filtering for that values.

 .. code-block:: php